MrPowerScripts/MrPowerScripts.com/_posts/2020/2020-02-18-calendar-contacts-tasks.md

 title: How I orgaize my life with apps
 categories: [productivity]
 tags: [mrpowerscripts, productivity]
-description-long: I do a lot of stuff.
-Like, I should probably chill out a bit, but I can't.
-I have a lot of passions, and they keep me super busy.
-I work an (almost) full-time job at a tech startup for the moment.
-Anyone that has worked for a startup knows that there's an endless amount of work that needs to be done and usually not enough people to do it.
 ---

 I do a lot of stuff.
 Like, I should probably chill out a bit, but I can't.
 I have a lot of passions, and they keep me super busy.
 I work an (almost) full-time job at a tech startup for the moment.
 Anyone that has worked for a startup knows that there's an endless amount of work that needs to be done and usually not enough people to do it.